Architecture Overview¶

 Implemented Modules¶

-The system includes 14 production-ready OpenStack modules:
+The system includes 14 production-ready OpenStack modules covering compute, networking, storage, and security services:

 | Module | Service | Key Features |